akkhu/MAUIResearch/README.md

 ## Building the app

-Install the required .NET MAUI workload and restore NuGet packages.
+Install the required .NET MAUI workload for .NET 9 and restore NuGet packages.
 Then open the solution in Visual Studio or run `dotnet build`.